-Vehicle registrants who have fines in excess of \$75.00, park in reserved spots, or for other infractions as determined by the Public Safety Director will be subject to having their vehicle immobilized by the use of a boot.
-Once the vehicle is booted, the registrant will be charged a \$25.00 administrative fee.
-All fines must be paid before the boot is removed unless payment arrangements are made with the Safety and Security Department.
+Vehicle registrants who have fines in excess of \$75.00, park in reserved spots, or for other infractions as determined by the Public Safety Director will be subject to having their vehicle immobilized by the use of a boot or towed at owner expense.
+Once the vehicle is booted, the registrant will be charged a \$40.00 administrative fee in addition to any fines.
+All fines must be paid before the boot is removed unless payment arrangements are made.
 The registrant of a booted vehicle who does not take appropriate action may be subject to having the vehicle towed from campus at their expense.

-All overnight and school trip parking must be approved by the Safety and Security Department, who will inform vehicle operators of the areas they may park.
+All overnight and school trip parking must be approved by the Safety and Security Department, who will inform vehicle operators of the areas where they may park.
 Security reserves the right to tow vehicles from campus parking lots not designated for overnight or long-term parking.

-SMCC makes every effort to provide parking to all members of the campus community, please realize that possessing a permit does not guarantee you a parking space on campus.
+SMCC makes every effort to provide parking to all members of the campus community, please understand that possessing a permit does not guarantee you a parking space on campus.